KlausSecureShield/Cloud-SOC-Azure-Honeynet/README.md

-# Building a Azure Cloud, SOC+Honeynet using (Live Traffic)
+# Building an Azure Cloud SOC and Honeynet with Live Traffic

 ![image](https://github.com/KlausSecureShield/Cloud-SOC-Azure-Honeynet/assets/153767032/39d30daa-10ad-4f85-acc9-31f732b8987d)

 ## Introduction
+The intent of this project was to learn about and raise awareness of the vulnerabilities inherent in open networks.

-In this project, I created a small honeynet using Microsoft Azure.
-I gathered log information from various sources and stored it in a Log Analytics workspace.
-I took this data and used Microsoft Sentinel to create attack maps, trigger alerts, and manage incidents.
+I explored the vulnerabilities of open networks by creating a honeynet on Microsoft Azure.
+I gathered data from various sources, utilizing Log Analytics and Microsoft Sentinel to analyze and manage incidents.

-First, I measured some security metrics in a not-so-secure virtual environment for 24 hours.
-After that, I implemented some security measures to enhance the environment's security.
-Then, I measured the metrics again for another 24 hours.
-The results and metrics are explained below.
+I started by measuring security metrics in a less secure virtual environment for 24 hours.
+After implementing enhanced security measures, I measured the metrics again for another 24 hours.
+The results and insights are detailed below.

 ## The architecture of the mini honeynet in Azure consists of the following components: